grofz/aoc2024/README.md

 ## 10: Hoof It
 First path finding problem.
 Using simple recursion, eliminating duplicates in Part 1, but keeping all paths in Part 2.

+## 11: Plutonian Pebbles
+Implement rules to mutate the row of stones with numbers on them.
+They ask for the number of stones after certain number of steps.
+The number of stones grows exponentially, however, the number of *unique* stones is kept at low values (so we are able to make Part 2 by adding the counter of particular stones).